JonathanLorand/AgoraGarden/patterning reading group report.md

 *And it is also not the same as asking what a person thinks of an idea.*

-*It semply asks for feelings, and for nothing else.*
+*It simply asks for feelings, and for nothing else.*

 *The success of this test hinges on a fact which I have not said enough about so far — the extraordinary degree of agreement in people’s feelings about patterns.*